Vitamin D –The Sunshine Vitamin

 High-dose Vitamin D, Multiple Sclerosis and Auto-Immune Disease

 Some of the most dramatic benefits of Vitamin D have been seen with multiple sclerosis.
-Professor Cicero Coimbra, a neurologist and professor of neuroscience at the Federal University of Sao Paulo, Brazil. has pioneered the use of high-dose Vitamin D in multiple sclerosis and other auto-immune disease including psoriasis, Crohn’s disease, vitilgo, ankylosing spondylitis and rheumatoid arthritis.
+Professor Cicero Coimbra, a neurologist and professor of neuroscience at the Federal University of Sao Paulo, Brazil, has pioneered the use of high-dose Vitamin D in multiple sclerosis and other auto-immune disease including psoriasis, Crohn’s disease, vitiligo, ankylosing spondylitis and rheumatoid arthritis.
 He believes that there is resistance to Vitamin D in auto-immune diseases and high doses are needed.

 His results have been remarkable.
 In multiple sclerosis this treatment typically switches off the disease and lesions under two years old resolve over time.
 The doses he uses are typically 50-200,000 IU daily.
 His regime requires special monitoring with regular blood and urine tests.
 Adverse effects are rare and typically the treatment gives a feeling of well-being.